I became a deer hunter through my taste buds. It began with a rack of venison.

-Place the ground venison and pork into a large saucepan, and add the garlic, onion and water.
+Place the ground venison and pork into a large saucepan, and add the garlic, onion, and water.
 Season with mustard powder, thyme, cloves and salt.
 Cook over medium heat, stirring to crumble the meat and mix in the spices, until the meat is evenly browned.
 Remove from the heat, and mix in the mashed potato and carrots.
 The potato will absorb the liquid.

-Place one of the pie crusts into a 9-inch pie plate. paint the crust with Dijon mustard.
+Place one of the pie crusts into a 9-inch pie plate.
+Paint the crust with Dijon mustard.
 Fill with the meat mixture, then top with the other pie crust.
 Prick the top crust a few times with a knife to vent steam.
 Crimp around the edges using the tines of the fork, and remove any excess dough.
 Baste the crust with an egg wash.

 Bake for 25 minutes in the preheated oven, or until the crust has browned.

-Vension backstrap steaks
+Venison backstrap steaks

 Rub backstrap steaks with some kosher salt.